Portfolios with one risky investments

 - Mike May

-The basic assumption is that portfolio C is achieved with w*A +(1+w)*B. Then we assume , or the return for portfolio C is , or a weighted average of the rates of return on A and B. If is the risk associated with B, then Notice that changing w moves along the risk return curve, while changing the other parameters moves the curve.
-When one investment is risk free, then the risk return curve is a line segment.
+The basic assumption is that portfolio C is achieved by investing w in risky asset P and (1-w) in risk-free asset f.
+Then E(rc), or the expected return for portfolio C, is a weighted average of the rates of return on P and f (i.e. E(rc)= w*E(rp) + (1-w)*rf).
+Since asset f is riskless, the riskiness of C is completely dependent on w, the weight in the risky asset, and sp, the riskiness of risky asset P (i.e. sc = w*sp).
+Notice that changing w moves the complete portfolio, C, along the risk-return curve, while changing the other parameters moves the curve itself.
+When one investment is risk free, then the risk-return curve is a simple linear function.